Customise Consent Preferences

 Piezoelectric Transducers

-Piezoelectric transducers generate an electrical charge when subjected to mechanical stress.
-They are used in highly sensitive applications such as ultrasonic sensors and vibration monitoring.
+Piezoelectric transducers generate electrical charge when subjected to mechanical stress.
+They are widely used in ultrasonic sensors and vibration monitoring.

 • Medical imaging (e.g., ultrasound).

-• Industrial monitoring (e.g., vibration and pressure measurement).
+• Industrial monitoring (e.g., vibration measurement, pressure measurement).

 • Consumer electronics (e.g., microphones, speakers).